Los Angeles-based husband and wife architects Raun Thorp and Brian Tichenor were featured in our December 2017 Society of Fellows' enewsletter.

-Longtime Garden Conservancy friend, member, and Open Days host since 2005, Jack Hyland passed away on August 11, 2017.
+Jack Hyland, longtime Garden Conservancy friend, member, and Open Days host since 2005, passed away on August 11, 2017.

 James Brayton Hall joined the Garden Conservancy in June 2017 as President and CEO.
 Read a few of his first impressions.

-Jack Lenor Larsen of LongHouse Reserve in East Hampton, NY, turned 90 years old; Larsenworld, a film about his life an legacy, premiered in June 2017.
+Jack Lenor Larsen of LongHouse Reserve in East Hampton, NY, turned 90 years old; Larsenworld, a film about his life and legacy, premiered in June 2017.

 We were saddened to hear of the passing of Janet Meakin Poor on June 21, 2017.
 Janet was a landscape architect, catalyst for the expansion of our Open Days program in the 1990s, former chair of the Chicago Botanic Garden, editor of two books, and a force within the plant world.

-We profiled Board member Robert M. Balentine for our May 2017 Society of Fellows' enewsletter.
+We profiled Garden Conservancy board member Robert M. Balentine for our May 2017 Society of Fellows' enewsletter.